luisdurante/item-catalog/README.md

 	To add the categories to the system you need to execute another file, run it typing:
 	 >`python itemsmenu.py`
 - #### Run the program
 	Ok, everything is set!
-Now just run the project:
+Now just run the project:gi6
 	>`python project.py`

 ## IMPORTANT!